iCharlesHu/swift-experimental-subprocess/README.md

 0. `Subprocess` is constructed entirely on the `async/await` paradigm.
 The `run()` method utilizes `await` to allow the child process to finish, asynchronously returning an `CollectedResult`.
 Additionally, there is an closure based overload of `run()` that offers more granulated control, which will be discussed later.
 1. There are two primary ways to configure the executable being run:
-    - The default approach, recommended for most developers, is `.at(FilePath)`.
+    - The default approach, recommended for most developers, is `.path(FilePath)`.
 This allows developers to specify a full path to an executable.
-    - Alternatively, developers can use `.named(String)` to instruct `Subprocess` to look up the executable path based on heuristics such as the `$PATH` environment variable.
+    - Alternatively, developers can use `.name(String)` to instruct `Subprocess` to look up the executable path based on heuristics such as the `$PATH` environment variable.

 ## Detailed Design

 ### The `run()` Family of Methods

-We propose several `run()` functions that allows developers to asynchronously executes a subprocess.
+We propose several `run()` functions that allow developers to asynchronously execute a subprocess.

 ```swift
 /// Run a executable with given parameters and a custom closure